Brunswick County Beaches

 To stay safe, you need to stay aware of the weather, the ocean, tide, and what is going on around you.
 Learn about local hazards you may face while visiting the beach.

-- Hurricanes are dangerous and can cause major damage from storm surge, wind damage, rip currents and flooding.
+Hurricanes are dangerous and can cause major damage from storm surges, wind damage, rip currents, and flooding.
 They can happen along any U.S. coast or in any territory in the Atlantic or Pacific oceans.
 Storm surge historically is the leading cause of hurricane-related deaths in the United States.
 Atlantic Hurricane Season: June 1-November 30.